zalando/postgres-operator/docs/reference/cluster_manifest.md

    then the default priority class is taken.
 The priority class itself must be defined in advance.
 Optional.

+* **podAnnotations**
+  This map of strings gets attached as an annotation to each pod created for the database.

 * **enableShmVolume**
   Start a database pod without limitations on shm memory.
 By default docker limit `/dev/shm` to `64M` (see e.g. the [docker